rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

-I'll also be discussing and motivating a set of issues which I'll refer to as 'the hard problem of AI cognition': we don't have tools for understanding the cognition or intention of AIs produced by current machine learning methods or understanding of how decision making depends on training (c.f. [inner alignment][riskslearned]).[^notnovel]
+I'll also be discussing and motivating a set of issues which I'll refer to as 'the hard problem of AI cognition': we don't have tools for understanding the cognition or intention of AIs produced by current machine learning methods or understanding of how AI decision making depends on training (c.f. [inner alignment][riskslearned]).[^notnovel]
 _(TODO: maybe cognition -> decision making?)_
-After going through deontological, consequentialist, and capability restriction approaches at a high level and explaining where I think the hard problem of AI cognition is relevant, I'll explain my take on the strategic implications of this analysis and attempt to craft a frame for analyzing alignment difficulty.
+After going through deontological, consequentialist, and capability restriction approaches at a high level and explaining where I think the hard problem of AI cognition is relevant, I'll explain my take on the strategic implications of this analysis and briefly discuss alignment difficulty.
 We'll be focussing on X-risk, so we won't directly discuss failures which would 'only' result in large losses of life or economic damage.
 This is primarily a 'first principles' sort of analysis, though I'll be implicitly (and occasionally explicitly) referencing